wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 #### Installing PicoScenes Software

 Before setting up the USRP hardware, you should install the PicoScenes software first.
 Please follow the instructions in the [PicoScenes Software Installation](#picoscenes-software-installation) section to install PicoScenes.
-Please note that PicoScenes depends on specific version of UHD.
+Please note that PicoScenes depends on a specific version of UHD.
 If you have previously installed your own compiled version of UHD, please uninstall it before proceeding.

 ::: tip
 The driver installation or build process listed on the USRP Official site can be complicated and prone to errors.
 To simplify this process, we have built and packaged the PicoScenes software using the USRP driver shipped with the Ubuntu system.
 Therefore, by installing PicoScenes software, you will also be installing the USRP driver.